freenalytics/documentation/docs/reference/connector.md

 the library that the developer can use to integrate with the platform directly instead of having to manually implement the client themselves.

-An application can have any number of connectors and a connector is compose of 2 things:
+An application can have any number of connectors and a connector is composed of 2 things:

 * `language`: The language of the connector library.
 * `package_url`: The URL of the connector library to download.